 Sociologists have been exploring this idea of different personas for a while.
 Charles Horton Cooley coined the concept of a “looking-glass self” in 1902, which explores how and why our different selves, or personas, form, based primarily on the different social constructs we find ourselves in.

-I think it’s perfectly natural to end up with different personas for home, work, extended family, school, etc. I don’t consider it inauthentic to do so.
+I think it’s perfectly natural to end up with different personas for home, work, extended family, school, etc. I don’t consider it inauthentic to do so - I think it gives each of us an opportunity to fix past mistakes and create better versions of ourselves.
+In “The Paradox of Life Affirming Death Traps”, Brian Chippendale wrote about his experience building the art collective Fort Thunder, and how creating that “zone” created a new world for them to exist in.
 Each persona tends to inhabit a different physical world, and like George, we prefer to keep them separate.
-There are virtual equivalents as well: we can have personas for LinkedIn, Instagram, Twitter, and so on.
+There are virtual equivalents as well: we can and do have different personas for LinkedIn, Instagram, Twitter, etc.

 Our different personas have their own storylines, character arcs, confidence and stress levels, even their own voice and language.
 And when these different worlds collide, they struggle to co-exist.